Docker

 sed -i 's|^datadir:.*|datadir: "/cbicall-data"|' workflows/snakemake/gatk-4.6/config.yaml

-Inside the container, confirm that CBIcall sees the mounted resources:
+Then confirm that CBIcall sees the mounted resources:

 bin/cbicall validate-resources

-bin/cbicall doctor -p examples/input/param.yaml
+bin/cbicall validate-parameters -p examples/input/param.yaml

 Performing integration tests